Gesee-y/Outdoors.jl/Readme.md

 ```
 ## Intro

-In modern GUI application, The facility to switch between multiple  windowing APIs(Application Programming Interface) while reducing dependencies to a specific one is a plus.
+In modern GUI application, The ability to switch between multiple  windowing APIs(Application Programming Interfaces) while reducing dependencies to a specific one is a plus.

-Outdoors is made for that purpose.
+Outdoors is designed for that purpose.
-It's a module that manage window of an app.
-It's meant to be an abstraction for different API like [SDL2](https://www.libsdl.org) or [GLFW](https://www.glfw.org) while providing an easy way to add new style (API using the Outdoor interface) and then decouple the program from the API.
+It manage the window of an application.
+It's meant to be an abstraction layer for different API like [SDL2](https://www.libsdl.org) or [GLFW](https://www.glfw.org) while providing an easy way to add new style (API using the Outdoor interface) and then decouple the program from the API.
 It uses the [Notifyers.jl](https://github.com/Gesee-y/Notifyers.jl) package, allowing reactiveness for each API.

 ## Installation